pragadesh-k-zz/music-interest-ML-/README.md

 7)Evalute and improve (no machine will get accurate answer at the first time so find mistake and improve your machine ).

-ALL THE BEST...For your ML :)
+ALL THE BEST...For your Machine Learning :)